-Level 6 8-9 marks Explains how sources agree and disagree on point of view or big message level with evidence from the sources.
+Level 6 8- 9 marks Explains how sources agree and disagree on point of view or at big message level with evidence from the sources.
+NB: There is evidence from both sources to support the comparison.
 Level 5 7 marks Explains how sources agree and disagree on point of view or big message level.
 There is no evidence from both sources to support the comparison.
 Level 4 6 marks Explains how sources either agree or disagree on point of view or big message level.
 Level 3 4- 5 marks Compares sub messages or details of the sources for agreements or disagreements.[1 comparison= 4 marks, 2 comparisons= 5 marks] Level 2 2-3 marks Interprets sources but makes no comparison of the two sources.
 [1 interpretation= 2 marks, 2 interpretations= 3 marks] Level 1 1 marks A surface description of the sources giving literal meanings of what they see or read in sources.
 Level 0 0 marks No response submitted, or clearly lacks any understanding whatsoever of the subject matter/ sources.